Elijahp987/FPGA-Projects/README.md

 **Overview:**

-This project implements a 2-bit Arithmetic Logic Unit (ALU) using VHDL.
+This project implements an Arithmetic Logic Unit (ALU) using VHDL.
 The ALU takes two 2-bit binary inputs (A and B) and computes five different operations simultaneously.
 A 4-bit opcode (S) determines which operation's result is passed to the 4-bit output (Y), which is displayed on four LEDs on the Xilinx Zynq-7010 FPGA development board.

 **Features:**